Q: What's the difference between a DeCal, a 98/198 special studies, or a student-initiated class?

 Q: How do I figure out how many units to assign my class?

-A: Academic Senate Regulation 760 provides the following guideline: one unit of credit is equivalent to three hours of work per week, per 14-week semester.
-This adds up to 42 hours of work each semester for each unit.
+A: Academic Senate Regulation 760 provides the following guideline: one unit equals a minimum of three hours of work per week, or at least 45 total hours over a 15-week semester.
+This work includes time spent in class as well as time spent doing work outside of class.
+This adds up to 45 hours of work each semester for each unit.

 In a standard lecture or seminar class structure, that would work out to one hour of meeting time, and two hours of work outside the meeting (for readings, writing assignments, problem sets, discussion, etc.), for each unit earned.
 If your class starts after the beginning of the semester (e.g., 2nd or 3rd week), just account for that in extra class time or work outside of class.
 And if you won't be assigning work outside of class, just increase the class time & decrease the unit load (e.g., meet 2 hrs. a week for 1 unit).

-This Academic Senate page has all the info on it is --scroll down to "II.
-UNIT VALUE" for the goods.
+The Academic Senate page has all the info on it --scroll down to "Unit Value Worksheet" under the "Required Documents" tab.

 Q: So could my class meet for a ton of hours per week, for just a few weeks?